The battle of the Atari's?

 Ikari Warriors brings back many special memories for me because it came free with my first Atari ST and was something I loved from the moment I loaded it up that Christmas morning (yikes that was 1988).
 I don't think anyone forgets the first time they saw how superior the ST was compared to their old 8Bits...

 Now, before you moan, this isn't a MCIBTYC comparison!
-I just wanted to see how the game itself compares...
+I wanted to see how the games compare...

 Graphics or Music?